MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - You can launch PowerShell via the Start Menu or `$env:ProgramFiles\PowerShell\<version>\pwsh.exe`

 > [!NOTE]
-> PowerShell 7.2 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
+> PowerShell 7.1 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
-> PowerShell 7.2 is an in-place upgrade that replaces PowerShell 6.x. and higher.
+> PowerShell 7.1 is an in-place upgrade that replaces PowerShell 7.0 and lower.
 >
-> - PowerShell 7.2 is installed to `$env:ProgramFiles\PowerShell\7`
+> - PowerShell 7.1 is installed to `$env:ProgramFiles\PowerShell\7`
 > - The `$env:ProgramFiles\PowerShell\7` folder is added to `$env:PATH`
 > - Folders for previously released versions are deleted
 >
+> If you need to run PowerShell 7.1 side-by-side with other versions, use the [ZIP install](#zip)
+> method to install the other version to a different folder.
+>
 > Preview releases of PowerShell 7 install to `$env:ProgramFiles\PowerShell\7-preview` so they can
 > be run side-by-side with non-preview releases of PowerShell.
+PowerShell 7.2-preview.10 is the
->
+> current preview release.
-> If you need to run PowerShell 7.2 side-by-side with other versions, use the [ZIP install](#zip)
-> method to install the other version to a different folder.

-### Support for Microsoft Update
+### Support for Microsoft Update in PowerShell 7.2

-PowerShell 7.2 adds support for Microsoft Update.
+PowerShell 7.2-preview.10 has support for Microsoft Update.
 When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Microsoft Update (MU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive MU dialog in Settings.

 The PowerShell 7.2 MSI package includes following command-line options: